Ee-Hsin/jordanstocks/README.md

 3. Lazy Load routes
 4. Delete all the console.log's when everything is done
 5. Once released on site, register with Google and add a CAPTCHA to prevent bots on Contact Form.
+6. Make the fonts and the images bigger

 <b>Letters Page:</b>